tmkeil/PocketRemoteControl/README.md

 This is a small self-built tool that lets me remotely check the status of my PC and shut it down via a React Native app.
 Just to learn more about APIs, JWT authentication, and backend/frontend interaction and python.
 The project combines a Python backend with a React Native frontend and exposes everything securely via a Cloudflare tunnel.
 I wanted to explore how to scan QR codes to log in, how to protect endpoints with tokens, and how to avoid CORS issues by using a simple proxy.
+I had this idea a few years ago and finally took the time to build it.
+This project helped me dive deep into backend/frontend communication, JWT auth, and secure remote access.

 > [!NOTE]
 > It’s not meant to be production-grade.